orange-cloudfoundry/cf-ops-automation-broker/cf-ops-automation-terraform-broker/README.md

 ### Introduction

+This broker supports service instances that trigger the execution a terraform module.

+### Cloudflare example

+The terraform module executed sequences usages of the cloudflare provider with a cloudfoundry provider.

-Creates an internet-facing domain protected by cloudflare DOS prevention, and potentially other features such as analytics, rate limiting.
+As a result, a service instance, creates an internet-facing domain protected by cloudflare DOS prevention, and potentially other features such as analytics, rate limiting.
 The route without hostname ( created in the space where the service instance is created) needs to be bound applications.

 This is similar to https://github.com/cloudflare/Cloudflare-Pivotal-Cloud-Foundry but leverages Terraform [cloudflare provider](https://www.terraform.io/docs/providers/cloudflare/index.html) instead